panzi/SocialSharePrivacy/README.md

 <span id="known-issues">Known Issues</span>
 -------------------------------------------

-In Internet Explorer <= 8 the Disqus Widget doesn't work the first time you enable it.
+In Internet Explorer <= 8 the Disqus widget doesn't work the first time you enable it.
 You have to disable and then enable it again.
 I could not figure out what might cause this.